UNITED STATES

 Significant Accounting Policies

-Other than the change in Protagonist Australia functional currency from the Australian dollar to the U.S. dollar effective January 1, 2023 and the investment impairment policy, as discussed above, there have been no material changes to the Company’s significant accounting policies during the three and nine months ended September 30, 2023 as compared to those disclosed in Note 2.
-Summary of Significant Accounting Policies included in our Annual Report on Form 10-K for the year ended December 31, 2022.
+Except as described above, there have been no other material changes to the Company’s significant accounting policies during the six months ended June 30, 2024, as compared to those disclosed in Note 2.
+Summary of Significant Accounting Policies included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2023.

 Recently Adopted Accounting Pronouncements